ABOUT JACKSON PENFIELD-CYR

 The purpose of life is to grow.
 Evolution is a path of suffering.
-The summer before college, Jackson suffered a knee injury that changed his life.
+The summer before college, Jackson suffered a knee injury that forever changed his life.
 His collegiate athletic career ended before it began.
 Poor advice from doctors and misguided physical therapy produced imbalance within his body and led to chronic pain.
 With competitive athletics a non-option, Jackson satisfied his need for movement through participation in dance ensemble and men’s acapella in college.
-But upon graduation, he committed to healing himself, with the aspiration of running ultramarathons in five years.
+But upon graduation, he committed himself to healing, with the aspiration of running ultramarathons in five years.

 The beauty of life is to give.
 It is in the act of giving that we receive.
-Almost immediately after graduating from yoga teacher training, Jackson began teaching at his neighborhood yoga studio.
+After graduating from yoga teacher training, Jackson began teaching at his neighborhood yoga studio.
 With the good faith of the studio owner, four classes per week soon became seven classes per week, and Jackson relished the opportunity to serve others.
 His instruction style, born of his lived-experience and his mentors, emphasized his role as a guide, holding space and inviting practitioners to be present with themselves in a way other exercise modalities often do not.
 To come as you are and give your Body and Self unconditional presence: that’s the whole beautiful point of the practice.